 Who We Are

 Pre-K Our Way is a nonprofit, nonpartisan effort that helps communities bring New Jersey’s existing high-quality pre-k to hundreds more communities – and the tens of thousands of our state’s 3- and 4-year-olds.
 Created only a few years ago, Pre-K Our Way has worked to establish pre-k expansion as a NJ priority – and to secure funding for pre-k expansion in the state budget.
 Our state has one of the best, most successful, high-quality public preschool programs in the country; until the 2017-2018 school year, NJ’s state-funded, full-day pre-k was available in only 35 communities.
-Thanks to Governor Murphy and the Legislature, there are now 140+ communities with state-funded, full-day pre-k.
-BUT, 110+ eligible communities still wait…
+For the 2020-2021 school year, NJ’s pre-k is in nearly 150 communities!
+Thanks to Governor Murphy and the Legislature, funding for already planned, approved pre-k expansion was anticipated through September 30 for NJ’s 3- and 4-year-olds – and their working families!

 Pre-K Our Way’s targeted community outreach efforts and Campaign for Pre-K Expansion led the way in making pre-k expansion – and funding for it – a priority in NJ.
 Our continued focus is advocacy to maintain the priority for pre-k expansion.
-Let’s keep the momentum – fund more pre-k NOW!
+Let’s keep the momentum!

 Pre-K Our Way Ads and Videos